fysoul17/firebase_auth_simplify/README.md

 ### Simple Sign-up/in/out
 Simply initialize the class you want to sign in for, and call signIn() function.
 **NOTE: If you use it this way, you need to manage 3rd party sign-'out' logic yourself, because ['firebase_auth' package does not support the function](https://github.com/FirebaseExtended/flutterfire/issues/891) yet.
-It only provides signOut() function for firebase provided auth such as email.
-You also have to manage linking option yourself.**
+It only provides signOut() function which signs out from the firebase, not from 3rd party providers.
+You also have to manage linking option yourself if needed.**

 #### Sign-Up / Sign-In
 ```dart